 The signatures of some Cooperstowners who toiled in the late 19th century are extremely elusive.
 Hard-throwing right-hander Amos Rusie, who won 245 games in nine National League seasons, is one such Hall of Famer.
 His dominance inspired the rule change that moved the pitcher's mound from 50 feet to 60 feet, six inches from home plate.

-Authenticated by PSA/DNA, a page autographed by Rusie and other legends similar to the one that Grad describes sold for $19,120 in a Heritage Auctions sale in October 2007.
+Authenticated by PSA/DNA, a page autographed by Rusie and other legends similar to the one described above sold for $19,120 in a Heritage Auctions sale in October 2007.

 Another 19th century star whose autograph is evasive is Mickey Welch.
 Like Rusie, Welch was a dominant right-hander with the New York Giants.
 He was the third big leaguer to rack up 300 career wins.

-"Mickey Welch's signature barely exists in any form," explained Grad.
+"Mickey Welch's signature barely exists in any form," explained the lead PSA/DNA authenticator.
 "Much of what applies to him applies to Rusie, but he also wasn't as famous as Rusie.
 There are a few authentic examples of his signature, maybe six or so that I've seen."